wali55/B6A3/README.md

 ---

 ### Query 4: GROUP BY and HAVING
-In this query as we need vehicle name and bookings table does not have vehicle name we are joining bookings table with vehicle table.
-Then we are groping records based on vehicle name.
+In this query as we need vehicle name and bookings table does not have vehicle name.
+So, we are joining bookings table with vehicle table.
+Then we are grouping records based on vehicle name.
 Then find out how many bookings each vehicle have?
-Then only showing the vehicle that have more that 2 bookings.
+Then only showing the vehicle that have more than 2 bookings.